3urobeat/git-anon/README.md

 &nbsp;

-**Note:**
+> [!IMPORTANT]
-No matter which method you chose, make sure to protect the service.
+> No matter which method you chose, make sure to protect the service.
-You'll very probably want to expose the service to the outside to be able to access it from your phone when at work.
+> You'll very probably want to expose the service to the outside to be able to access it from your phone when at work.
-Git Anon does not provide any authentication itself, so you should either enable a password protection in your reverse proxy - or even better - put it behind a VPN.
+> Git Anon does not provide any authentication itself, so you should either enable a password protection in your reverse proxy - or even better - put it behind a VPN.

 &nbsp;